Anthropologist

-An anthropologist is a person engaged in the practice of anthropology.
-Anthropology is the study of aspects of humans within past and present societies.
-Social anthropology, cultural anthropology and philosophical anthropology study the norms and values of societies.
+An anthropologist is a scientist engaged in the practice of anthropology.
+Anthropologists study aspects of humans within past and present societies.
+Social anthropology, cultural anthropology and philosophical anthropology study the norms, values, and general behavior of societies.
 Linguistic anthropology studies how language affects social life, while economic anthropology studies human economic behavior.
-Biological (physical), forensic and medical anthropology study the biological development of humans, the application of biological anthropology in a legal setting and the study of diseases and their impacts on humans over time, respectively.
+Biological (physical), forensic, and medical anthropology study the biology and evolution of humans and their primate relatives, the application of biological anthropology in a legal setting, and the study of diseases and their impacts on humans over time, respectively.

 Education

 Anthropologists usually cover a breadth of topics within anthropology in their undergraduate education and then proceed to specialize in topics of their own choice at the graduate level.
 In some universities, a qualifying exam serves to test both the breadth and depth of a student's understanding of anthropology; the students who pass are permitted to work on a doctoral dissertation.

 Anthropologists typically hold graduate degrees, either doctorates or master's degrees.
 Not holding an advanced degree is rare in the field.
 Some anthropologists hold undergraduate degrees in other fields than anthropology and graduate degrees in anthropology.